gurtajs4/rfid-flask-app/README.md

 # rfid-flask-app

 Web application for supervising and managing keys in School and Faculty institutions using RFID hardware technology for automatic identification and data tracking.
-This application is complementary to a concept of keys management system for School and Faculty institutions devised by me, Matija Čvrk, for a student project.
+This application is complementary to a concept of keys administration system for School and Faculty institutions devised by me, Matija Čvrk, for a student project.

 ## RFID hardware used